mxrked/Medical-Office-Administration/README.md

 ## Warning
 Project is no longer functional due to missing database

+##
+ This capstone project is a proof of concept for a office scheduling software for a fictional clinic.
+We completed this project over the course of 15 weeks at Forsyth Techenical College.
+The projected is no longer fully functioning due to a missing database that was shared between our group and other groups in our capstone.
+We used QT Designer to create our front-end and SQLAlchemy for our backend.
 ## Features
  - Set and Cancel Appointments
  - Check-In/Check-Out A Patients Appointment